7 Best Free Online Image Annotation Tools (2026)

 • Need quick, no-signup annotation?
 Vidocu and Annotely both work instantly in the browser with no account required.

 • Need to share annotated images via link?
-Markup Hero, Monosnap, and Zight all generate shareable URLs.
+Markup.io and Markup Hero both generate shareable URLs and support comment threads.

 • Need numbered steps for documentation?
-Annotely's numbered pins and Snagit's auto-incrementing step numbers are purpose-built for this.
+Annotely's numbered pins are purpose-built for sequential callouts.

 • Need advanced editing alongside annotation?
-Photopea gives you Photoshop-level tools for free.
+Photopea offers Photoshop-level tools for free; Pixlr is friendlier for quick fixes.

 • Need polished, design-quality annotations?
 Canva's element library produces the best-looking results.